Skip to main content

 I miss Jed Bartlet

-By Asides, Current Events and TV
+By Asides, Current Events, TV

 Aaron Sorkin imagines former President Jed Bartlet giving Candidate Obama a pep talk: